KalaayPT/Profit-Taker-Guide/beginner/basic-principles.md

 If you aren’t able to cover all elements, you have to cycle the ones you don’t have, waiting for the 5-second cycle cooldown each time.
 If you only bring 7 elements to the fight, you spend more time waiting for the cycle cooldown than it takes for some people to finish the entire fight.
 Any good build will cover at least 12 elements across the primary/secondary/melee weapons and frame buffs.
 For builds where this is not an option, covering the missing elements with Voidrig’s Exalted Weapon Arquebex, using your operator to cover electric with your amp and virtuos surge, or using an on call crewmate is a good alternative.

+Since the 1999 update, Volt's Shock ability and its corresponding Shock Trooper augment can be infused onto any frame to cover all elements except for toxin on a standard setup.

 To maximize damage, it is preferred for a weapon’s single stat element (Heat, Cold, Electricity, Toxin) to match the weapon’s Primed Elemental Mod, like Primed Cryo Rounds for primary weapons or Primed Heated Charge for secondary weapons.
 This is not possible with all builds (and Rivens), so not every build abides by these rules.

 ## **4\.
 Increasing Damage for All Elements**